adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 ### 4. Install Twit Module

-We’ll be using a Node Module called Twit.
-This module helps us communicate with Twitter Server using our API keys.
-This is the only module we’ll need for our Twitter Bot.

-Open your terminal and navigate to the main folder.
-Run the following command
+To communicate with the twitter server we'll use a NPM package called `Twit`.
+This is the only package we'll need.
+On your terminal run the following command

 ```bash
 npm install --save twit
 ```

-This will install the Twit Node Module.
+This will install the Twit package.
 If you check your package.json file you should see "twit" in your dependencies.

 ```json
 {